Trying to Conceive? You Need This 90-Day Preconception Checklist

 Schedule a Preconception Visit with Your OB/GYN

-To begin this process, you want to make sure you’re up to date on your mammogram and pap smear.
-Let your provider know that you are trying or going to start trying to conceive.
-They can you help you with any further questions in that moment.
+To begin this process, make sure you’re up to date on regular testing, such as your mammogram and pap smear.
+Let your provider know that you are trying (or going to start trying) to conceive.
+They can help you with any further questions at that moment.

 For those having trouble conceiving or simply wanting to rule out any fertility issues before trying, we always recommend fertility testing.
-These tests measure multiple hormones and assess the reproductive system to understand your body and any particular challenges.
+These tests measure multiple hormone levels and assess the reproductive system to understand your body and any particular challenges.

-These tests include a semen analysis, simple blood tests (FSH, AMH, etc.) and thorough physical exams (HSG, saline sonogram, ultrasound, etc.)
+These tests often include a semen analysis (for the male partner), simple blood tests (i.e. FSH, LH, AMH) and thorough physical exams (i.e. HSG, saline sonogram, ultrasound).

 Struggling with infertility?
 Don’t hesitate to contact us.
 We are here to help.

-This is a very exciting time, and all of us here at Illume Fertility want you to be successful!
-We know 90 days may seem like a long time, but it will go by in the blink of an eye.
+We know 90 days may sound like a long time, but it will go by in the blink of an eye.
 Making small adjustments each week can truly add up to life-changing results.

-Whether you’re thinking about TTC soon or already actively trying, start working on your 90-Day Preconception Checklist now.
-Each day you put in the effort will get you that much closer to your goal and maximize your chances of having a healthy pregnancy and baby.
+Whether you’re thinking about trying to conceive soon or are already actively trying, we encourage you to start working on your 90-Day Preconception Checklist now.
+Each day you put in the effort will get you that much closer to your ultimate goal and maximize your chances of having a healthy pregnancy and baby.

 We're all rooting for you!